cuga-rajal/opensim_apple_arm64/README.md

   - Bullet .a files to bullet3-2.86.1/bullet-build/install/lib
   - Bullet includes into bullet3-2.86.1/bullet-build/install/include/bullet

-Note that if you are trying to build a fat binary, change the above cmake command by replacing
+Note that if you are trying to build a universal binary, change the above cmake command by replacing

 	-DCMAKE\_CXX\_FLAGS="-fPIC"